Pennywis404/Pennywis404/README.md

 Exploring autonomous systems, market intelligence, and whatever seems fun to build.

-Currently focused on agent architecture, RAG pipelines, and practical applications of LLMs in financial contexts.
+Currently focused on agent architecture, RAG pipelines, and practical applications of LLMs in business contexts.